Microsoft Workers Say the Company Is War Profiteering, and They’ve Timed Their Protest to Hurt

-But when Microsoft CEO Satya Nadella takes the stage at the Mobile World Congress in Barcelona this weekend to unveil the new augmented reality headset HoloLens 2, he may have a worry on his mind: Many of his employees are outraged over a $479 million contract the company inked last November with the U.S. military to use the new HoloLens in a platform that “provides increased lethality, mobility, and situational awareness necessary to achieve overmatch against our current and future adversaries.”
-On Friday, Microsoft employees sent a letter to Nadella and Microsoft President Brad Smith saying that they “refuse to create technology for warfare and oppression and” demanding that Microsoft cancel the contract and stop developing weapons technologies going forward.
-More than 50 employees of the company have signed the document so far.
+But when Microsoft CEO Satya Nadella takes the stage at the Mobile World Congress in Barcelona, Spain, this weekend to unveil the new augmented reality headset HoloLens 2, he may have a worry on his mind: Many of his employees are outraged over a $479 million contract the company inked last November with the U.S. military to use the new HoloLens in a platform that “provides increased lethality, mobility, and situational awareness necessary to achieve overmatch against our current and future adversaries.”
+On Friday, Microsoft employees sent a letter to Nadella and Microsoft President Brad Smith saying that they “refuse to create technology for warfare and oppression” and demanding that Microsoft cancel the contract and stop developing weapons technologies going forward.
+More than 50 employees have signed the document so far.

 If your goal is to sell lots of HoloLens devices to consumers and companies, the timing of this employee letter stings.
 No one wants to discuss military contracts while making a pitch at Mobile World Congress.
 Attempting to force such conversations during a new product launch suggests that tech workers concerned about their employers’ activities have another lever to pull.